JuliaMath/Roots.jl/README.md

   to remain in the specified bracket.

 * `fzeros(f::Function, a::Real, b::Real; no_pts::Int=200)` will split
-  the interval `[a,b]` into many subintervals and apply `fzero` to each bracketing subinterval.
-This naive algorithm will miss double zeros that lie within the same subinterval and miss zeros where the function does not cross the $x$ axis.
+  the interval `[a,b]` into many subintervals and search for zeros in each using a bracketing method if possible.
+This naive algorithm will miss double zeros that lie within the same subinterval.

 For polynomials either of class `Poly` (from the `Polynomials`